jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

 #### Exiting Cleanly (More Reference Counters)

-If we had a `C`-compiler for our CheesecakeOS, and a file system, we could write programs that begin with a main function and automatically run the `exit` system call when finished.
+If we had a _C_-compiler for our CheesecakeOS, and a file system, we could write programs that begin with a main function and automatically run the `exit` system call when finished.
 We have neither of those things.
-For proper functioning, our programs should call exit themselves.
+For proper functioning, our programs must call exit themselves.
 Take, for example, the final `cat` program, from [arch/arm64/user/cat.c](code0/arch/arm64/user.cat.c):

 ```C
 #define STDIN       (0)